 Have fun with COLOR!
 I’m all about bringing some color into spaces with wood trim, I love jewel tones either in the pillows, or rug or artwork.
 I also love the cool tones like blues/greens or really subdued washed out tones in pink or peach.

-If adding color isn’t your thing its totally fine to keep it all NEUTRAL just be sure to add interest with texture, greenery and patterns for a graphic pop of interest.
+If adding color isn’t your thing it’s totally fine to keep it all NEUTRAL just be sure to add interest with texture, greenery and patterns or a graphic pop of interest.
+Below is the perfect example via Evolution of Style Blog

-Be BOLD with LIGHTING take some risks with shape and the scale of your lights and their finishes.
+Be BOLD with LIGHTING take some risks with shape and the scale of your lights and the finishes, too!
+Like this example it is unexpected and adds a focal point to the space.

 Now to implement some of these tips into two e-designs one for their living room and one for their dining room.
 Here I would say for the walls keep it neutral with Classic Gray walls or go a bit more rich with Smoke.